SummaryRead the full fact sheet

 However, any exercise is better than none.
 Going for a leisurely walk, or activities like stretching and yoga, can also have huge benefits on your mind and body.
 Even doing housework like sweeping, mopping, or vacuuming can give you a mild work out.

 It can be intimidating to start exercising if you haven’t done it in a while, but a plan can help you start and stick with it.

 Your new exercise plan has a better chance of success if you:

-- see your GP or an accredited exercise physiologist before you start, and regularly as you continue your exercise plan
+- see your or an before you start, and regularly as you continue your exercise plan